owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 ```
 1. scrolling to 6th that is clother than one viewport - scroll as little as possible
-2. scrolling then to 11th that is father than one viewport
+2. scrolling to 11th that is father than one viewport - scroll to center the 11th item

   *=========================*             +---------------------+               +---------------------+
   ‖ | #0                  | ‖             | #0                  |               | #0                  |